steqeq/0000/docs/index.md

 performance from AMD Instinct accelerators and AMD Radeon GPUs while maintaining compatibility with industry software frameworks.
 For more information, see [What is ROCm?](./what-is-rocm.rst)

-If you're using Radeon GPUs, consider reviewing {doc}`Radeon-specific ROCm documentation<radeon:index>`.
+If you're using AMD Radeon™ PRO or Radeon GPUs in a workstation setting with a display connected, review {doc}`Radeon-specific ROCm documentation<radeon:index>`.

 Installation instructions are available from: